Speaking of California and flipping California, hail I share with you this next headline.

 I meant to talk about it.

-Fox just did a little segment on the back and forth Trump and uh and April Ryan yesterday at the press conference where she asked him if he was going to have the CBC come to whatever he's going to do on reviving the inner cities.
+Fox just did a little segment on the back and forth Trump and April Ryan yesterday at the press conference where she asked him if he was going to have the CBC come to whatever he's going to do on reviving the inner cities.

-And and and Trump said, well, hey, you you you know him, you can set up the meeting.
+And Trump said, well, hey, you know him.

-And everybody's saying that's racist, that's recent.
+And everybody's saying, that's racist.

-He said that because she's black, and therefore they're black, and he knows that she knows them.
+He said that because she's black and therefore they're black and he knows that she knows them.

-I'm sorry, it isn't gonna fly.
+And therefore, and therefore, I'm sorry, it isn't going to fly.

 Media, you can't get that might work on somebody like Ted Cruz.